 RAZ: That's Mark Perry.
 He's the author of the book "Talking with Terrorists."
 His article about the Israeli-Azeri relationship is in Foreign Policy magazine.
 You can find it online.
 Mark Perry, thanks so much.

 PERRY: My pleasure.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.